vsoch/askci/paper/paper.md

 There are four levels of roles provided by AskCI Server, three of which are available to the larger community.

  - **Viewer**: Any unauthenticated user is allowed to browse knowledge on the site, including articles, questions, reviews, and examples.
- - **Editor**: Is a role associated with allowing read only access for the minimum set of public information provided by GitHub OAuth2 [@github-oauth2].
+ - **Editor**: A role associated with allowing read-only access for the minimum set of public information provided by GitHub OAuth2 [@github-oauth2].
 An editor is able to interactively edit the article content in the interface, and then submit the changes as a request for review.
- - **Owner**: Is a role associated with read and write permissions required to copy template repositories and create webhooks on the user's behalf.
+ - **Owner**: A role associated with read and write permissions required to copy template repositories and create webhooks on the user's behalf.
 An owner can easily generate new knowledge repositories for terms or concepts that do not exist yet.
 An owner is then responsible for being one of the maintainers of the term on GitHub, and will receive notification for reviews or new questions.
 If a repository is generated in a GitHub organization, this responsibility can be shared by a group of individuals with shared expertise, and this is the recommended approach.
  - **Admin**: A site administrator is considered a staff or superuser of the application, meaning that she has full access to manage the site.
 Typically an admin would be responsible for responding to issues with respect to the site, updating templates when necessary, or setting up webhooks.
-In practice, this is typically one individual, this author.

 The flexibility with respect to roles allows for a user of the server to participate at whatever level is comfortable for him or her.
 Some will want to read passively, others will want to contribute content without taking on responsibility, and